History of Sambalpur

+Sambalpur is a district of Odisha.
+Sambalpur city is the headquarter of Sambalpur district.
+It is named after the presiding Sambhal to Sambalpur.
+Sambalpur is an ancient settlement which at its earliest was a part of Dakshin Kosala.
+It was thus decided that it was established around 5000 BC around the time of Ramayana as Sambalpur was the dwelling place of the Sabara tribes and the Hirakud was the only source of diamond in ancient times.
+From its establishment to its dissolution into the British Empire, it was known as the Hirakhand Kingdom probably due to its diamond mines.
+Sambalpur is the cultural capital of Western Odisha.

 Etymology

 Sambalpur derives its name from that of the Goddess Samalei who is regarded as the reigning deity of the region.
 In history, it has also been known as 'Sambalaka'.
 The region in which Sambalpur city is located was also known as Hirakhanda from ancient times.
 Ptolemy has described the place as "Sambalak".
 According to Tavernir, the French traveller, and Edward Gibbon, the English historian, diamonds were exported to Rome from Sambalpur.